runtimerevolution/naifa/README.md

 The .naifa file contains settings that will have an influence in the available command options.

-The current default settings are the following:
+The current default generated settings are the following:
 ```
 ---
 version: 1.1